prospero-x/language_practice/README.md

+## Quiz Structure

+This is a verb quiz.

 ## Running

-1. Set your desired settings in quiz_conf.yml
-2. Run the following command:
+Run the following command:
 ```bash
 ./run_quiz.sh
 ```